fellowapp/capacitor-plugin-service-worker/README.md

 # Service Worker Plugin for iOS

+This project has been modified to work with Capacitor instead of Cordova.

-This plugin adds [Service Worker](https://github.com/slightlyoff/ServiceWorker) support to Cordova apps on iOS.
+This plugin adds [Service Worker](https://github.com/slightlyoff/ServiceWorker) support to Capacitor apps on iOS.
 To use it:

 1. Install this plugin.
 2. Create `sw.js` in your `www/` directory.